twestpha/FirstPersonEngine/README.md

 * Localizer
 * Timer
 * Pooled GameObject Manager
+* Console output to game with tilde key

 # Code Overview
 The code is structured in the \Assets\Scripts folder.
 There are two major groups of code structure; "Components" and "Behaviors".
 These are contained in their respective folders.